Personal Health Budget

 The money can either be paid to the individual (a direct payment), or can be managed by a third party on the person’s behalf.

 The aim of a personal health budget is to give you more choice and control over the money spent on meeting your health and wellbeing needs.

-One of the central aims of personal health budgets is to enable people to play an active role in managing their health.
-This can also be described as co-production - working together with health professionals as an equal partner, deciding together how best to achieve goals.
+One of the central aims of personal health budgets is to enable people to play an active role in managing their health; working together with health professionals as an equal partner, deciding together how best to achieve your goals.